kewintitus/PointCloudToggle-Revit/README.md

 ## General Description

 BIM 3D Modelling -
-In 3D Modelling of Buildings for all Architectural, Structural and Mechanical services point clouds are given as an input to the modelers
+In 3D Modelling of Buildings for all Architectural, Structural and Mechanical services point clouds are given as an input to the modelers\
+This Addin helps to model elements faster when toggling shortcut is used

 ## Installation details